SudhirBaniya/E-Commerce-Superstore-Exploratory-Data-Analysis-EDA-Using-Python-Pandas-/README.md

 Geographical Analysis: Mapping sales data to visualize regional performance and identify key markets.

 ## Tools and Libraries Used
-Python: The primary programming language used for the analysis.
+**Python**: The primary programming language used for the analysis.

-Pandas: For data manipulation and analysis.
+**Pandas**: For data manipulation and analysis.

-Matplotlib & Seaborn: For data visualization, to create insightful charts and graphs.
+**Matplotlib & Seaborn**: For data visualization, to create insightful charts and graphs.

-Jupyter Notebook: To provide an interactive environment for the analysis.
+**Jupyter Notebook**: To provide an interactive environment for the analysis.

 ## Insights and Outcomes
 Top-performing categories and sub-categories: The notebook reveals which product categories and sub-categories are driving the most revenue and profit.